Newton Abbot Racecourse

 It is now a jumps course, situated just a few miles down the road from Exeter Racecourse.

-It sits on the banks of the River Teign, and whilst comparatively small to its neighbour course, remains a popular destination for racegoers and trainers alike.
+It sits on the banks of the River Teign, and whilst comparatively small to its neighbour course, it remains a popular destination for racegoers and trainers alike.

 The course remains independently owned, and its two restaurants; The Winning Post and The Paddock are well-reputed locally.